Britney Spears’ Meltdown Umbrella To Be Auctioned

 Britney’s umbrella moment is quite a memorable throwback

-Spears made headlines for all the wrong reasons on February 21 in 2007 when she attacked the photographer whose name is David Ramos.
+Spears made headlines for all the wrong reasons on February 21, 2007, when she attacked photographer David Ramos.
 The moment was captured on camera and it went down as the day she had a public meltdown.
-She also happened to have shaved her head which made it look even weirder.
-The incident serves up quite a memorable event especially for her fans though for her it is probably a memory she wishes she could eliminate from her mind.
+She also happened to have shaved her head, which made it look even weirder.
+The incident serves up quite a memorable event, especially for her fans, though for Britney, it is probably a memory she wishes she could eliminate from her mind.

 Spears had been pushed to a corner by the pressures of life

 Ramos kept the umbrella as to remind him of that fateful evening when Britney used it to attack him.
-The pop star just snapped but in her defense, she was under a lot of pressure.
-Spears was going through a custody battle at the time with her ex-husband Kevin Federline.
-She was so frustrated by things during that dark period of her time and had shaved her head at a salon just a few days before she attacked David.
+The pop star had just snapped, but in her defense, she was under a lot of pressure.
+Spears was going through a custody battle at the time with her ex-husband, Kevin Federline.
+She was so frustrated by things during that dark period of her time that she shaved her head at a salon just a few days before she attacked David.

 “It was a bad moment in her life.
 Unfortunately, it was captured,” Ramos stated during an interview.

-A photo taken during the incident shows Britney about to hit the photographer’s SUV with the green umbrella while clad in a gray hoodie a, pair of white shorts and white sneakers.
+A photo taken during the incident shows Britney about to hit the photographer’s SUV with the green umbrella while clad in a gray hoodie, a pair of white shorts, and white sneakers.
 Ramos revealed that he intended to celebrate the 10th anniversary of the event by auctioning the umbrella.
 He also told Broadly that the proceeds from the sale would be donated to the charity of Britney’s choice.
-The pop star’s representative is yet to reveal the lucky charity.
+The pop star’s representative has yet to reveal the lucky charity.

-Ten years later and the incident is still a fresh memory.
+Ten years later, and the incident is still a fresh memory.
 Katy Perry recently made fun of Britney for shaving her head all those years ago and reminded everyone how epic that meltdown was.
 Fans, however, seemed to have been disappointed that she took a jab at Spears.
-Britney responded by posting a Bible verse on her Instagram account on Friday 13 this month.
+Britney responded by posting a Bible verse on her Instagram account on February 13.

 “Her mouth speaks from that which fills her heart,” Britney wrote.